-At it’s most simplistic definition, Cruelty-Free Beauty consists of beauty and personal care products that are manufactured or developed by methods that do not involve experimentation on animals.
+At it’s most simplistic definition, Cruelty Free Beauty consists of beauty and personal care products that are manufactured or developed by methods that do not involve experimentation on animals.

-Despite the straightforward book definition, Cruelty-Free Beauty is much more complicated to navigate in real life because there is no legal definition of what constitutes a Cruelty-Free brand.
-In a recent video from JenLuvsReviews, she classified Cruelty-Free Beauty into three, easy-to-understand groups.
-Like her, in this post, I will do the same.
+Despite the straightforward book definition, Cruelty Free Beauty is much more complicated to navigate in real life.
+There is no legal definition of what constitutes a Cruelty Free brand.

-Levels of Cruelty-Free Adoption
+Levels of Cruelty Free Beauty Adoption

-Cruelty-Free Level 1 | Brands that don’t personally test on animals, but pay for Third-Party animal testing
+Cruelty Free Beauty Level 1 | Brands that don’t personally test on animals, but pay for Third-Party animal testing

-Most major Western Beauty brands fall into this category.
-Brands such as L’OREAL, Estee Lauder, MAC, NARS, Lancome, Maybelline, etc. do not test on products sold in the US or Europe, but they do pay for third-party animal testing in China (due to government regulations).
+Most mainstream Western beauty brands fall into this category.
+Brands such as L’OREAL, Estee Lauder, MAC, NARS, Lancome, Maybelline, etc. do not test on products sold in the US or Europe.
+However, they do pay for third-party animal testing in China (due to government regulations).

-Cruelty-Free Level 2 | Brands that do not sell in China and do not pay for Third-Party animal testing, but are owned by a conglomerate that tests on animals
+Cruelty Free Beauty Level 2 | Brands that do not sell in China and do not pay for Third-Party animal testing, but are owned by a conglomerate that tests on animals

-Brands that fall into this category do not sell in countries that mandate animal testing and do not test their products on animals but are owned by a larger parent company that submits other “sister” brands to animal testing where required by law.
+Brands that fall into this category do not sell in countries that mandate animal testing and do not test their products on animals.
+However, these brands are owned by a larger parent company that submits “sister” brands to animal testing where required by law.

 Most mainstream or globally-recognized Cruelty-Free brands fall within this category.
 Notable Cruelty-Free brands owned by parent companies include BECCA (Estee Lauder) Smashbox (Estee Lauder), Too Faced (Estee Lauder), NYX (L’OREAL), Urban Decay (L’OREAL), etc.

-Cruelty-Free Level 3 | Brands that do test on animals, do not sell in China and are not owned by a parent company
+Cruelty Free Beauty Level 3 | Brands that do test on animals, do not sell in China and are not owned by a parent company

 In the US, starting in January 2020, California is set to become the first state to ban the importation and sales of Cosmetics (including personal care / personal hygiene items) that have been tested on animals.